 The units are also reviewed by the project coordinator, Tracy Brovold, who is the technology integration specialist for the Mankato East district in order to determine if they are able to be utilized for all classrooms regardless of the technology they are using.

-Page 2 of 2 - According to Bro-vold, the course is going to be hosted digitally within what is known as a Moodle site, and it has been developed with whole group and one to one instruction in mind.
+According to Bro-vold, the course is going to be hosted digitally within what is known as a Moodle site, and it has been developed with whole group and one to one instruction in mind.

 Regnier said even if a district is great, it is consistently striving to get better.